CubyVerse/docker-compose-nextcloud/README.md

 You can customize the project configuration by modifying the `.env` file.
 This file contains various environment variables that control the behavior of the application.

-If you want you can added these lines into the nextcloud file (config.php):
+If you want you can add these lines into the nextcloud file (config.php):
 ```
 'skeletondirectory' => '',
 'allow_user_to_change_display_name' => false,